Photons

 As a wave function evolves with time it often looks like a field of positive and negative amplitudes oscillating back and forth like a sine wave.
 It kinda looks like waves and ripples on surface of a pool of water.

 These waves are modeled as complex numbers.
 This means they have a part made of real numbers and a part made of imaginary numbers.
-This means the wave wiggle back and forth in the 3 spacial dimensions, but also in some other direction perpendicular to all the spacial dimensions.
+This means the waves wiggle back and forth in the 3 spacial dimensions, but also in some other direction perpendicular to all the spacial dimensions.

 measurement and decoherence